 I am Heather Carty and I'm so glad you have joined me here.
 I look forward to sharing a bit my heart with you in this space.
-God has done a mighty work in me, and still has oh so much to do, but I hope to share some of it with you.
+God has done a mighty work in me, and still has oh so much to do.
+I'm looking forward to sharing some of it with you.

 A little back ground...